Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    `start_server`_ is preparing the actual start command for my server (for Django, it's gunicorn).
 If you choose to delete the ``stop_server`` script, then make sure to update ``appspec.yml``.
+3. In `install_dependencies`_, change the domain in the NGINX configuration iff you are using sync.
+If you have websockets, long polling, or are using an async framework, there are additional configurations you can add to your NGINX configuration if you want to continue using it (or you can simply delete the NGINX configuration and set the gunicorn/web server port from port 5000 to 80 since NGINX used to listen on port 80 for our web server (as the reverse proxy)).
-3. In `start_server`_, we're grabbing all our environment variables from Parameter Store and injecting it into our local environment.
+4. In `start_server`_, we're grabbing all our environment variables from Parameter Store and injecting it into our local environment.
 Adjust to your needs.

 You may also notice us installing NGINX in the `install_dependencies`_ script.
 NGINX is